 What makes our beach cleanings different from the typical beach sweep?
 We don't use plastic bags or produce any trash in the collection process; our volunteers get out on the beach regularly to conduct intensive cleanings vs. only once or twice a year in very large groups; and we often sort, count, and track every item so we know factually what has been recovered and where it came from.
 This helps us - and the City - to target problem areas.
 We also recycle most of what we recover, either through municipal recycling or, for hard to recycle items such as cigarettes, straws, bottle caps, bits of broken plastic, and snack wrappers, with our partner Terracycle.
-We're proud to say that our beach trash has been in the newspaper and on TV, has attended City Council meetings and public anti-litter workshops, and has become the raw material for several trash-to-art projects.
+We're proud to say that our beach trash has been in the newspaper and on TV, has attended City Council meetings and public anti-litter workshops, and has become the raw material for many trash-to-art projects.
 In fact, a large vitrine composed entirely of Tybee beach trash created by renowned artist Pam Longobardi is on display at Savannah’s Jepson Center for the Arts throughout 2018, and now resides in City Council chambers on Tybee Island.

 We hope you come join us and see firsthand how rewarding an experience it can be to remove materials that are hazardous to all marine life and are an unsightly blemish on an otherwise perfect beach.

 Watch this short video to learn more about our mission: